Zero-day vulnerability

 A zero-day (also known as a 0-day) is a vulnerability or security hole in a computer system unknown to its developers or anyone capable of mitigating it.
 Until the vulnerability is remedied, threat actors can exploit it in a zero-day exploit, or zero-day attack.

 The term "zero-day" originally referred to the number of days since a new piece of software was released to the public, so "zero-day software" was obtained by hacking into a developer's computer before release.
 Eventually the term was applied to the vulnerabilities that allowed this hacking, and to the number of days that the vendor has had to fix them.
-Vendors who discover the vulnerability may create patches or advise workarounds to mitigate it – though users need to deploy that mitigation to eliminate the vulnerability in their systems.
-Zero-day attacks are severe threats.
+Vendors who discover the vulnerability may create patches or advise workarounds to mitigate it, though users need to deploy that mitigation to eliminate the vulnerability in their systems.
+Zero-day vulnerabilities are extremely dangerous in theory because they are unknown to the developers and have no available patch.
+However, they are not always catastrophic in practice.
+Their real-world impact depends heavily on many factors.

 Definition

 Despite developers' goal of delivering a product that works entirely as intended, virtually all products contain software and hardware bugs.
 If a bug creates a security risk, it is called a vulnerability.
 Vulnerabilities vary in their ability to be exploited by malicious actors.
 Some are not usable at all, while others can be used to disrupt the device with a denial of service attack.
-The most valuable allow the attacker to inject and run their own code, without the user being aware of it.
+The most dangerous allow the attacker to inject and run their own code, without the user being aware of it.
 Although the term "zero-day" initially referred to the time since the vendor had become aware of the vulnerability, zero-day vulnerabilities can also be defined as the subset of vulnerabilities for which no patch or other fix is available.
 A zero-day exploit is any exploit that takes advantage of such a vulnerability.